w3c/strong-authentication-and-identity-workshop/cfp.md

 If you wish to express interest in attending, please fill out the registration form (<span class="todo">[WBS](https://www.w3.org/2002/09/wbs/showwb) to be done</span>).
 We want to fill the room with people with practical experience of both Web and VR technologies.

-Because the venue can accommodate unfortunately only 100 attendees, you must receive an acceptance email in order to attend.
+Because the venue can accommodate unfortunately only 70 attendees, you must receive an acceptance email in order to attend.
 Also, be sure to keep an eye on [these important dates](#dates).
+Registration will be first come, first served with position statements helping the Program Committee guide the acceptance of participants.

 As an alternative to the registration form, you are encouraged to submit a presentation topic in the form of a [position statement](#position-statements).